RolfBly/gv2ax/readme.md

 Gv2ax can run as a local service using Flask's built in test server.
 Not recommended for production.
 You will need a virtual Python 3.7 environment with Flask, requests and lxml.
 See requirements.txt.

+### todo

+- redo intro video, as 'portret' is a bad object name
+- add video for various ways of using the service in Adlib

 ### License

 Copyright 2019 Rolf Blijleven